-Kars lays in Eastern Anatolia at an altitude of 1,750 meters (5,741 feet).
-The town played a significant role in Turkish history and was the focal point of the Turkish-Russian War between 1877-1878.
-After it fell to Russia for about 40 years as a result of the war, traces of Russian rule are found throughout much of Kars’ architecture.
-Visitors can also explore ruins from the Seljuk fortress which date back to the 12th century.
+Located in Eastern Anatolia at an altitude of 1,750 meters (5,741 feet), Kars has a rich history and played a significant role in Turkish history.
+The town was a focal point of the Turkish-Russian War between 1877-1878 and fell under Russian rule for about 40 years as a result of the war.
+As a result, Kars' architecture bears traces of Russian influence.
+Visitors can explore ruins from the Seljuk fortress, which dates back to the 12th century.

-The Havariler Museum, a church which dates back to the 10th century, reveals a mixture of eclectic architectural influences.
-The exterior drum of its dome is decorated with twelve statues representing apostles in stiff poses that date back to the time when it was built.
+The Havariler Museum is a church that dates back to the 10th century and features a blend of eclectic architectural styles.
+The exterior drum of its dome is adorned with twelve statues representing apostles in stiff poses from the time it was built.

-Ani is an important archeological site at the border of modern day Armenia and Turkey.
-The area includes Armenian churches dating back over 1000 years.
+Ani is an important archaeological site on the border of modern-day Armenia and Turkey, featuring Armenian churches dating back over 1000 years.